geopm/geopm/integration/test/README.md

 implementation as supported by the Launcher factory.
 See **geopmlaunch(1)** for more details.

-### GEOPM_KEEP_FILES
-Normally, the test output is cleaned up (i.e. deleted) when a test is successful and is only preserved if the test were to fail.
-If this variable is set then no files will be removed and all of the test's output will be preserved.

 ### GEOPM_RUN_LONG_TESTS
 This variable specifies whether or not to run the integration tests that take a considerable amount of time.
 The rough rule is that all